rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/index.md

 # Entry Points

-Create leaf parsers using the methods in [[the Parsers object|com.rayrobdod.stringContextParserCombinator.Parsers$]], combine and manipulate them with the methods in [[com.rayrobdod.stringContextParserCombinator.Parser]], then interpolate using the [[Parser.interpolate|com.rayrobdod.stringContextParserCombinator.Parser#interpolate-fffff934]] method
+Create leaf parsers using the methods in [[the Parser companion object|com.rayrobdod.stringContextParserCombinator.Parser$]], combine and manipulate them with the methods in [[com.rayrobdod.stringContextParserCombinator.Parser]], then interpolate using the [[Parser.interpolate|com.rayrobdod.stringContextParserCombinator.Parser#interpolate-fffff934]] method